+- E-mail:

-- E-mail;
+- Telephone;

-- Telephone; or
+- Letter drop-offs, or

 - Formal meetings.

 6.2.5 TRAINING

 It is important to ensure that all personnel, contractors and their sub-contractors have the appropriate level of environmental awareness and competence to ensure continued environmental due diligence and on-going minimisation of environmental harm.
 As a minimum environmental training must include the following: